 “…My paintings are about the idea of myths being reality.
 A kind of creationism meets science.
 I have a strong interest in Ancient Astronaut Theory and the Anunnaki.
 Dragons are Angels to me.
 My body of work is Visionary in that it is based off of spiritual experiences or mystical ideas, and it is Kitsch because it is constructed to look and be timeless.
 Therefore, I call my work, ‘Visionary Kitsch.’”

 Leigh Meinhart is a painter apprenticed by Odd Nerdrum in the summer of 2012.
 She posed for his painting “The Alien” while there.
 She received a BFA from the Pennsylvania Academy of the Fine Arts (PAFA) with a major in painting and minor in sculpture in the spring of 2012, after transferring from the Maryland Institute College of Art (MICA).
 Inspired by Nerdrum, she uses the Apelles palette and is a follower of the Kitsch Movement.
-Leigh is also inspired by the work of Brian Froud and has an interest in fantasy and visionary art.
-Her work is always on display at Meinhart’s Gallery located inside the shop Vape93 at 6 East Holly Avenue, Pitman, New Jersey.
+Leigh is also intrigued by fantasy and visionary art as inspired by faerie artist Brian Froud.

 What is the Kitsch Movement?